Is there a best dietary supplement company?

 This is the same question that I asked.
 When you’re looking for natural supplements for pain relief or other health issues, how do you know which brands are best?

 There are so many and they all sound good--how can you be certain?
 Science behind the product is an important factor, but not more important than safety and efficacy.

 When it comes to our health, we want to be sure we’re taking safe, high quality natural products that work in our bodies and aren't a waste of money.
-My husband and I have great confidence in the Shaklee Corporation, a leading dietary supplement company our research led us to.
+My husband and I have great confidence in the "company with a conscience", a leading dietary supplement company our research to which our research led us.

 Did you know a dietary supplement company is not required to do pre-market clinical testing for product efficacy?

 The Food and Drug Administration (FDA) requires efficacy for pharmaceutical drugs, but not for supplements--they're classified as foods, not as drugs.
 There is no requirement whatsoever that a dietary supplement undergo clinical testing or trials to prove effectiveness before it's marketed.
 The FDA doesn't even see or examine the product!

 Even the current Good Manufacturing Practices (cGMP) announced by the FDA in 2007 lack the teeth to require manufacturers to prove that their natural products work.